Frabjous-Studios/ingenten/README.md

 * [ ] Word-wrapping text so that it fits in a given `image.Rectangle`.
 * [ ] Centered text.
 * [ ] Right-justified text.
+* [ ] Better kerning logic (take the maximum of left and right glyph instead of adding).

 Pull requests are welcome.